nodejs/node/src/README.md

 ## libuv API documentation

-The other major dependency of Node.js is [libuv][], providing the [event loop][] and other operation system abstractions to Node.js.
+The other major dependency of Node.js is [libuv][], providing the [event loop][] and other operating system abstractions to Node.js.

 There is a [reference documentation for the libuv API][].